 Be careful swallowing after the injection (take sips of water first), especially if you experience hoarseness.

-If you experience new shortness of breath 24-48 hours after the injection or any signs of infection in the area of the injection, you should call the Pain Management Center at 617-732-9060.
+If you experience new shortness of breath 24-48 hours after the injection or any signs of infection in the area of the injection, you should call the Center for Pain Medicine at 617-732-9060.